Dowagiac city utilities portal receives positive feedback from community - Leader Publications

 City manager Kevin Anderson relayed to the city council during its meeting Monday the positive response he has received regarding the drive-up utilities portal, also known as “the Tube,” installed behind city hall.

 “With the department of health’s orders, we’ve got the lobby area closed down,” Anderson said.
 “But what has been an incredibly helpful thing is to have that tube out there.
-People have come to the door, and we’ve been able to direct them to the Tube, and we can and we can handle business and be able to have that face-to-face contact with people.
+People have come to the door, and we’ve been able to direct them to the Tube, and we can handle business and be able to have that face-to-face contact with people.
 I think it’s really allowed us to still give the same effective counter service to the customers.
-We’re getting some really good feedback folks right now when it’s started becoming pretty heavily used over the last four or five days as people become more aware.”
+We’re getting some really good feedback from folks right now when it’s started becoming pretty heavily used over the last four or five days as people become more aware.”

 Anderson said that a canopy to protect the portal from the elements will be purchased and installed soon.